 We use this information for the following purposes:

-We will not send any emails not meant individually for you (for example marketing emails) if you do not want us to do so.
 Every such email will include a link you can click to opt-out from receiving them.
 We will not sell your contact information to third-parties.

 Our legal basis for processing this information is our legitimate interest in developing, marketing and running the app.